 Android Devices: Open the Camera app, tap the Settings (gear icon), and toggle on Grid lines or Grid

 Zoom In: Met your camera to 2x - 3X zoom.
 This is the secret to making the camera capture you exactly as the human eye sees you, without any stretching.
 Do not use Portrait Mode.
+Portrait Mode auto corrects light and often applies hidden filters.

 Pose: Look straight into the camera lens.
 Avoid tilting or angling your face, you should be looking straight at the camera.